Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 CommandPurpose

-curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bashInstall on Linux, macOS, WSL2, or Termux.
+curl -fsSL https://hermes-agent.nousresearch.com/install.sh | bashInstall on Linux, macOS, WSL2, or Termux.

-pip install hermes-agentInstall the tagged Python package.
+pip install hermes-agentInstall the Python package path when that fits your setup.

 hermes postinstallInstall optional dependencies and run setup after pip install.

-curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bash -s -- --skip-browserInstall while skipping browser automation setup.
+curl -fsSL https://hermes-agent.nousresearch.com/install.sh | bash -s -- --skip-browserInstall while skipping browser automation setup.

-curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bash -s -- --include-desktopInstall Hermes with desktop app support.
+curl -fsSL https://hermes-agent.nousresearch.com/install.sh | bash -s -- --include-desktopInstall Hermes with desktop app support.

 hermes desktopLaunch the desktop app from an existing Hermes installation.